cisco-open/inclusive-language/bash-script-inventory.md

-# Getting an Inventory in Repositories with Bash
+# Getting an inventory in repositories with Bash

 What if you need to analyze a lot of repositories to count the number of times a certain keyword is used?
 In this example, you want to search for "master" or "slave" using Bash on local repositories.